 Wi-Fi is the way of the world now.
-It’s the invisible friend that comforts us, allows us to binge on Netflix in bed, and equips us to work from anywhere at any time.
-Wi-Fi is pretty much a necessity these days.
-Sometimes, however, the relationship turns sour — especially when Wi-Fi slows to a crawl.
+It’s the invisible friend that comforts us, allows us to binge on Netflix in bed, and equips us to work from anywhere, anytime.
+Wi-Fi is thus pretty much a necessity these days.

 1. Router Positioning

-Most people underestimate the importance of picking a good spot for a Wi-Fi router.
-Even a small shift in positioning could end up being the difference between day and night.
+Many people underestimate the importance of picking a right spot for a Wi-Fi router.
+Even a small shift in positioning could end up causing slow Wi-Fi.

 High vs. Low

 Like most people, you probably unpacked your new router, located a reasonable outlet, and left it on a whatever was nearby: a shelf, a desk, or even the ground.
 As it turns out, router height does make a difference.
 Leaving your router on the ground or behind other objects usually results in noticeably worse performance.

 Instead, put the router as high up as possible to extend the broadcasting range of the radio waves.
 This also helps clear the router of potential interference.